How low can you go?

 The Silent Hills arrived over the course of the journey, in free flow.
 The protagonist's voice was there from the start and my only real effort lay in keeping pace with him and writing down his words.
 When we pulled into Paddington, I ran to the Underground so I could sit down again and pick up the thread.

-The story was published in Issue 2 of the Black Market Review and is available online:
+The story was published in Issue 2 of the Black Market Review.
+The Silent Hills was subsequently published as an ebook by Musa Publishing.

 Thieves, Betrayers and Liars!